xyflow/xyflow/README.md

 }}
 ```

-You could now use the type `special` for a node.
+You can now use the type `special` for a node.
 The `default`, `input` and `output` types would be still available except you overwrote one of them.
 There is an example of a custom node implementation in the [custom node example](/example/src/CustomNode).